dmbarbour/wikilon/docs/ApplicationModel.md

 Hence, we can evaluate and optimize opaque words, link frozen words, and GC the hidden words.
 Each attribute gives our software agent a more opportunity to safely rewrite, manage, and optimize the dictionary in specific ways.
 We can assume secure-hash resources are frozen and hidden, but not opaque.
 However, when a secure hash resource is referenced from an opaque definition, we could rewrite the secure hash to a simplified or evaluated form.

 Representation of these attributes is ad-hoc, subject to de-facto standardization.
 For example, we could define `foo-meta-gc` for elements under `foo`, or we could represent our policies under a global word like `meta-gc`.
 I only recommend that the policy be separated from the definitions, i.e. using separate words instead of comments.

-# Programs as Processes

-While Awelon is designed for non-conventional apps, we can certainly model a more conventional application structure where a program directly interacts with the real world and humans as part of a computation.
-Applications can operate on streams of messages or subscription updates.

-## Interactive Evaluations

-An agent can evaluate a program, render or make observations about it, then inject some input or modify code and continue evaluation.
-This design most clearly fits REPLs and variants (like interactive fictions).
-But it can also fit some GUIs, e.g. if we represent button pressing as a form of modifying code (by inlining a block or selecting a case from a record of options).
-Programs can be modeled as publish-subscribe systems, where a set of relatively stable subscriptions is presented to the agent and the agent inputs messages.
-More generally, monadic or [KPN based](KPN_Effects.md) IO also fits interactive evaluation: evaluation halts with some set of outputs and requests for input, and we continue evaluation after providing more inputs.

-Interactive evaluation at the larger dictionary level is feasible with futures/promises and a monotonic codebase, or sufficient use of memoization with the command pattern.
-So the main difference with interactive evaluation of programs is doing so at the anonymous program layer.

-## Command Stream Processing

-Awelon is amenable to command stream processing.
-The general form is:

-        [process] commandA  => commandB [process']

-This simplistic stream processing model conveniently supports composition:

-        [procF] [procG] commandA => [procF] commandB [procG'] ...
-                                 => commandC [procF'] [procG']

-We can monotonically input commands to the right hand side of our program, and incrementally output commands from the left hand side.
-The process object contains any state and may have some background parallelism.
-This model isn't a great fit for 'interactive' evaluation, but it may work nicely with Unix-like pipelines and has an advantage of not needing an external agent to explain.